 - Contact OVW JustGrants Support at OVW.JustGrantsSupport@usdoj.gov or 866-655-4482 as soon as the applicant is aware of a problem.
 OVW JustGrants Support is a separate Help Desk from OJP and COPS and is dedicated to OVW applicants. - 2.
 Maintain documentation of all communication with OVW JustGrants Support. - 3.
 Actively work with OVW JustGrants Support to resolve the technical difficulty. - 4.
-Contact OVW, via email at OVW.ConsolYouth@usdoj.gov, prior to the JustGrants deadline (8:59 p.m.
-E.T. on April 30,2024).
+Contact OVW, via email at OVW.RestorativeJustice@usdoj.gov, prior to the JustGrants deadline (8:59 p.m.
+E.T. on June 27, 2024).
 If an applicant must submit their application via email due to a technical difficulty, they must do so by the JustGrants application deadline, but no earlier than 4 hours prior to the deadline.
-The email must include the following: - A detailed description of the technical difficulty. - The contact information (name, telephone, and email) for the person making the request. - The applicant's UEI number. - JustGrants application numbers and User Support tracking numbers. - The complete application (SF-LLL, SF-424, Proposal Narrative, Budget and Budget Narrative, MOU).
+The email must include the following:

+- A detailed description of the technical difficulty. - The contact information (name, telephone, and email) for the person making the request. - The applicant's UEI number. - JustGrants application numbers and User Support tracking numbers. - The complete application (SF-LLL, SF-424, Proposal Narrative, Budget and Budget Narrative, MOU or Letter of Commitment for Tribal governments only, Project Management Structure Illustration, and Certification to Implement Statutorily Defined Restorative Practices).

 It is not guaranteed that applications submitted via email will be considered for funding, even if the email is received before the JustGrants application deadline.
 OVW will decide and notify applicants of the decision within 30 days of the JustGrants application deadline.
 Applicants may be asked to coordinate with OVW to submit their application in Grants.gov and JustGrants later.

-OVW Policy on Late Submission Request Due to Severe Inclement Weather or Natural or Man-Made Disaster description of the weather event or natural or man-made disaster.
+OVW Policy on Late Submission Request Due to Severe Inclement Weather or Natural or Man-Made Disaster

+Cases of severe inclement weather or natural or man-made disaster are the only circumstances under which OVW may accept applications after 8:59 pm ET on June 27, 2024 - JustGrants deadline.
+The information below provides the process applicants must follow in such a circumstance.

+- 1. Contact this program at OVW.RestorativeJustice@usdoj.gov as soon as the applicant is aware of severe weather or a natural or man-made disaster that may impede the submission of an application by the deadline.
+The email should include a detailed description of the weather event or natural or man-made disaster.
 A detailed description includes when the event occurred, or is likely to occur, the impacted area, and the specific impact on the applicant and/or partners' ability to submit the application by the deadline (e.g., without power for "x" days, office closed for "x" days).
-If the application is complete and ready for submission at the time the applicant notifies OVW, the application should be included with the email.

-Cases of severe inclement weather or natural or man-made disaster are the only circumstances under which OVW may accept applications after 8:59 pm ET on April 30, 2024 - JustGrants deadline].
-The information below provides the process applicants must follow in such a circumstance.

-Contact this program at OVW.ConsolYouth@usdoj.gov as soon as the applicant is aware of severe weather or a natural or man-made disaster that may impede the submission of an application by the deadline.
-The email should include a detailed

-2. Applicants impacted by severe weather or a natural or man-made disaster occurring on or around the deadline must contact OVW within 48 hours after the deadline or as soon as communications are restored.
+If the application is complete and ready for submission at the time the applicant notifies OVW, the application should be included with the email. - Applicants impacted by severe weather or a natural or man-made disaster occurring on or around the deadline must contact OVW within 48 hours after the deadline or as soon as communications are restored.